kevin-goh/website/content/projects/IvyPrep Recommender.md

 showInProjects: true
 ---

-Built a recommender tool using KNN to suggest safety and reach schools for college applications, based on student preferences and credentials.
+Built a recommender tool to suggest safety and reach schools for college applications, based on student preferences and credentials.
 Saved [IvyPrep](https://ivyprep.com.sg) an estimated 2-4 hours of desktop research for every new client.